contao/docs-archive/manual/en/04-Managing-content.md

 Flash content is a special type of content which is not shown in an article on the website but loaded into a dynamic Flash movie using "loadVars()".
-To allow communitcation between Contao and Flash, you have to add the following function to the root frame of your movie:
+To allow communication between Contao and Flash, you have to add the following function to the root frame of your movie:

 ``` {.as}